-The brothers planted their first vineyard in 1997, at Merricks North near the iconic Peninsula road junction named Foxeys Hangout, from which our label takes its name.
+The brothers planted their first vineyard in the late 1990s at Merricks North near the iconic Peninsula road junction named Foxeys Hangout, from which our label takes its name.

-The pair later assumed the management of the former Massoni vineyard at Red Hill then owned by their mentor, the Australian sparkling wine pioneer Ian Home.
-The brothers have undertaken further plantings of pinot noir, chardonnay and pinot gris in Red Hill on a historic farming property, the home of Foxeys’ winery and cellar door.
+With the guidance of their mentor, the late Australian sparkling wine pioneer Ian Home, Michael and Tony undertook further plantings of pinot noir, chardonnay and pinot gris in Red Hill on a historic farming property.
+Today this vineyard, White Gates, is the home of Foxeys’ winery and cellar door.

 Inspired by the benchmark vintages of France’s Champagne region, Michael believes that the Mornington Peninsula’s potential as a producer of great sparkling wine is yet to be fully realised.

 Michael began his career in the corporate world but quickly found himself buying, operating and renovating a series of Melbourne cafes and restaurants in partnership with his brother Tony and their mother Margaret, including the French restaurants Les Halles and Garcon.

 Together the brothers opened one of Melbourne’s first “gastro-pubs” in the early 1990s, South Yarra’s Argo Hotel, which specialised in Victorian and fine European wines.
 In 2002, this enterprise was sold, allowing Michael and Tony to focus on Foxeys Hangout.

 Michael is responsible for Foxeys’ sparkling winemaking and unique cellar door sparkling disgorgement program.